 Help us Conserve 56 Acres.
 The Friends of Dyken Pond are fundraising $100,000 to purchase an important parcel of land that will help protect wildlife habitat for river otter, great blue heron nesting sites, fox, beaver, coyote and bobcat.
 This parcel will connect two existing parcels and add an additional mile of trail.
-With this purchase of the Newcomb Pond parcel, visitors to Dyken Pond now have access to forty more acres for hiking, snowshoeing, cross country skiing, birding, and Center programs.
-Click here to read about the parcel and how you can donate to help us purchase another parcel encompassing the majority of Newcomb Pond.
+With this purchase of the Newcomb Pond parcel, visitors to Dyken Pond will have access to an additional fifty six acres for hiking, snowshoeing, cross country skiing, birding, and Center programs.
+Click here to read about the parcel and how you can donate to help us protect Newcomb Pond.

 The Dyken Pond Environmental Education Center is owned and operated by Rensselaer County.
 Their mission is to provide high quality natural science education programs and services that promote stewardship of the environment and foster sound environmental decision making.